Aliases for TRPC5 Gene

 GeneCards Summary for TRPC5 Gene

 TRPC5 (Transient Receptor Potential Cation Channel Subfamily C Member 5) is a Protein Coding gene.
 Diseases associated with TRPC5 include Hypertrophic Pyloric Stenosis and Pyloric Stenosis.
-Among its related pathways are Axon guidance and Ion channel transport.
-GO annotations related to this gene include ion channel activity and store-operated calcium channel activity.
-An important paralog of this gene is TRPC6.
+Among its related pathways are Developmental Biology and Netrin-1 signaling.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and store-operated calcium channel activity.
+An important paralog of this gene is TRPC4.